rufuspollock-okfn/bibserver/doc/parsers.rst

 - read data from standard input, parse and convert the data to Bibjson, and print the resulting Bibjson to standard output.

-TODO: Explain how to make a new parser, and how to submit a pull request or email to include it in the repo.
+TODO: how to submit a pull request or email to include it in the repo.